Thalattosauria: Modern classification and external relationships

-Ingroup relations
+Internal relationships

 One of the first phylogenetic analyses specifically focusing on thalattosaurs was part of Nicholls (1999)'s reevaluation of Thalattosaurus and Nectosaurus.
 She used a restricted definition of Thalattosauria which referred to a clade including all reptiles more closely related to Nectosaurus and Hescheleria than to Endennasaurus or Askeptosaurus.
 The more inclusive group including Askeptosaurus, Endennasaurus, and traditional thalattosaurs was given the name Thalattosauriformes.

 However, most studies focusing on the group have preferred to retain a broader definition of Thalattosauria equivalent to Nicholls' Thalattosauriformes clade, including reptiles close to both Askeptosaurus and Thalattosaurus.
 In these studies, Thalattosauria is divided into two branches, one leading to relatives of Askeptosaurus and the other leading to relatives of Thalattosaurus.
 The clade containing reptiles closer to Thalattosaurus than to askeptosaurids is given the name Thalattosauroidea (and sometimes called Thalattosauridea).
-Meanwhile, the clade containing reptiles closer to askeptosaurids is termed Askeptosauroideaor Askeptosauridea.
+Meanwhile, the clade containing reptiles closer to askeptosaurids is termed Askeptosauroidea or Askeptosauridea.

 Subsequent studies since Nicholls (1999) started to include more taxa, including newly described Chinese taxa such as Anshunsaurus and Xinpusaurus.
 However, uncertainty over Endennasaurus's thalattosaurian ancestry led to it being excluded from these analyses.
 After Müller et al. (2005) re-affirmed that Endennasaurus was closely related to Askeptosaurus, all thalattosaurs known at the time were finally combined into phylogenetic analyses.
 Studies by Rieppel, Liu, Cheng, Wu, and others continued to identify new Chinese taxa such as Miodentosaurus and various species of Anshunsaurus and Xinpusaurus, though homoplasy in these new taxa has led to little resolution in the structure of the two major branches of Thalattosauria.
 In an attempt to remedy this problem, new phylogenetic analyses were developed by Liu et al. (2013) during the description of Concavispina, and Druckenmiller et al. (2020) during the description of Gunakadeit.

 The internal relationships of thalattosaurs is still considered tentative and inconclusive, although the fundamental structure of the group (a monophyletic Thalattosauria clade split into askeptosauroids and thalattosauroids) is very stable.
 Some paleontologists have attempted to divide thalattosaurs into families.
 One family, Askeptosauridae, is typically considered to include Askeptosaurus and Anshunsaurus, with a few studies also placing Miodentosaurus or Endennasaurus within it.
 Another family, Thalattosauridae, was originally used to group Thalattosaurus and Nectosaurus, was later redefined to exclude Nectosaurus, and later still encompassed practically all thalattosauroids.
 Many thalattosaur-focused paleontologists avoid using family names due to their inconsistent usage and questionable validity.

-The cladogram presented here is based on the largest and most recent analysis of thalattosaur ingroup relations, Druckenmiller et al. (2020).
+The following cladogram represents the results of a thalattosaur ingroup phylogenetic analysis by Druckenmiller et al. (2020).